metalstack cloud

 Navigate to Project Members under SETTINGS in the navigation.
 Click the Invite new member button to access the correct form.
 Now you are able to select the role of the member to be invited.
 Once you click on the Create link button, a link will be generated that will expire if not used.
 The link can only be used to invite a single project member.
 Share this link with the person you want to invite.

 Every member will be able to see the tenant of your project.
+If the newly added member wasn’t a member of the tenant of your project, the member gains the guest role within that tenant.

 3. Managed Kubernetes